centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 * Fix a bug affecting the business activities tooltip on a view when the BA is calculated using the new calculation methods
 * (widget) Fix a bug affecting the save mechanism
 * Metric color overloading of a graph in the thick client is now supported in the web
+* When using status metrics for services whose host is in a status other than OK, links are now the same color as the desktop client

 ### 20.04.1